-This course is designed for people who have the ambition to strengthen, lead and transform the wind energy industry.
-Candidates must possess a first or 2:1 Honours degree or equivalent overseas qualification in electronic, electrical or mechanical engineering or a related discipline (mechatronics, energy, control, or systems engineering), from a recognised academic institution.
+A first or upper second-class Honours degree or equivalent qualification in electronic, electrical or mechanical engineering or related discipline (physics, mechatronics, control or systems engineering) from a recognised academic institution.

 Months of entry